thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 **NOTE:** The word relation is a synonym for a table.

-To create a `movies` table in the current connected database, run the following command.
+To create a `movies` table in the current connected database, run the following SQL command.

 ```sql
 CREATE TABLE movies (